 The Council will consist of up to 25 members, including at least 12 Aborigines and 2 Torres Strait Islanders, who will be broadly representative of the Australian community.
-Its ex-officio membership will include members of Parliament nominated by the Minister and by the Leader of the Opposition and by the leaders of any other non-Government parties in the Parliament, in addition to the Chairperson and Deputy Chairperson of the Aboriginal and Torres Strait Islander Commission.
+Its membership will include persons nominated by the Minister and by the Leader of the Opposition and by the leaders of any other non-Government parties in the Parliament.
+The Chairperson and Deputy Chairperson of the Aboriginal and Torres Strait Islander Commission will be ex-officio members.